Kiteretsu77/FAST_Anime_VSR/README.md

 # FAST Anime VSRR (Video Super-Resolution and Restoration)
-This is a repository to accelerate the Super-Resolution (**SR**) inference of Anime videos through **exploring the full potentiality of your GPU**.
-It's initially based on Real-CuGAN (https://github.com/bilibili/ailab/blob/main/Real-CUGAN/README_EN.md) and Real-ESRGAN (https://github.com/xinntao/Real-ESRGAN).
+This repository is dedicated to enhancing the Super-Resolution (SR) inference process for Anime videos by fully harnessing the potential of your GPU.
+It is built upon the foundations of Real-CuGAN (https://github.com/bilibili/ailab/blob/main/Real-CUGAN/README_EN.md) and Real-ESRGAN (https://github.com/xinntao/Real-ESRGAN).

-I implement it in **TensorRT** version and utilized a frame division algorithm (self-designed) to accelerate it (with a video redundancy jump mechanism [similar to video compression Inter-Prediction] and a momentum mechanism).
-Plus, I use FFMPEG to decode a smaller FPS for faster processing but the quality drop is extremely negligible.
-Plus, I use multiprocessing and multithreading to completely consume all computation resources.
-Feel free to look at this slide [https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p] for the implementation and algorithm I have used.
+I've implemented the SR process using TensorRT, incorporating a custom frame division algorithm designed to accelerate it.
+This algorithm includes a video redundancy jump mechanism, akin to video compression Inter-Prediction, and a momentum mechanism.

+Additionally, I've employed FFMPEG to decode the video at a reduced frames-per-second (FPS) rate, facilitating faster processing with an almost imperceptible drop in quality.
+To further optimize performance, I've utilized both multiprocessing and multithreading techniques to fully utilize all available computational resources.

+For a more detailed understanding of the implementation and algorithms used, I invite you to refer to this presentation slide: https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p.

-In my **3060Ti** Desktop version, it can process <span style="color:red">**faster than the Real-Time Anime videos**</span>, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed, and you just need to click it to continue watching the next one**.
+In my **3060Ti** Desktop version, it can <span style="color:red">**process in Real-Time on 480P Anime videos input (Real-CUGAN)**</span>, which means that **as soon as you finish watching one Anime video, the second Anime Super-Resolution (SR) video is already processed and ready for you to continue watching with just a simple click.**.

 Currently, this repository supports **Real-CUGAN** (official) and a **shallow Real-ESRGAN** (6 blocks Anime Image version RRDB-Net provided by Real-ESRGAN).
 <!-- The reason why I trained a model myself is because the original 23 blocks Real-ESRGAN is too big for Anime video and thus their inference speed is extremely slow.
 Based on my experiment, a 7 blocks RRDB can restore and super-resolve well on Anime videos, which only increase ~25% time than Real-CUGAN model. -->